Assistance Programs

 More information regarding HEAP.

-Employment Unit [formerly the Welfare to Work (WTW)]
+Employment Unit (formerly Welfare to Work (WtW))

-Provides employment services including assessment, employment planning, job readiness classes, workfare, job placement, and case management for Temporary Assistance applicants and recipients.
+The Employment Unit provides assessment, employment planning, job readiness classes, workfare, job placement, and case management for Temporary Assistance applicants and recipients.

 More information regarding Employment Services.

-Additional Broome County Resources:
+Additional Broome County Resources

 Looking for other resources in Broome County?
-Click here to contact 211!
+Click here to contact 211.